Fundraising for Charity and Helping Others: Ideas for Schools

 Big and Small Schools Can Help People in Need

 My school has used many strategies to raise funds for charities and help communities.
-We are a small school, but I'm sure that our efforts have been helpful.
+We are a small school, but I'm sure our efforts have been helpful.
 Hopefully the students will continue to support charities and communities after they've graduated.

 I think that helping others is an important school and life activity.
 If you have other ideas for projects that are suitable for schools, I'd love to hear about them in the comments section below.

 A Useful Resource